meiynajim/PracticalApplication2-CarPrice/README.md

-**1. Business Goal:** Identify key drivers for used car prices to recommendate what consumers value in a used car to a car dealership client
+**Business Goal:** Identify key drivers for used car prices to recommendate what consumers value in a used car to a car dealership client

-**2. Data Problem to Solve:** Explore data to identify the relevant data insights to achieve the business goal
+**Data Problem to Solve:** Explore data to identify the relevant data insights to achieve the business goal

-**3. Data Provided:**
+**Data Provided:**

    - number of records: 426,880

    - number of columns: 18 columns with price, vehicle attributes, and geographical variables

-**4. Data Analytics Process Summary:**
+**Data Analytics Process Summary:**

 **Section 1.
 Data Understanding**